Chronic Dehydration is quite common even in modern societies.

 It's an important issue to be considered if you're not feeling well.
+It can not be overstated how important it is to keep your body well-hydrated.

 - Carrying digestive juices